About Maunaloa

 Jail & Inmate Records

-Anyone taken into custody in Maui County ends up at the Maui Community Correctional Center in Wailuku, which serves as the primary detention facility for the islands.
+Anyone taken into custody in Maui County ends up at the Maui Community Correctional Center in Wailuku, which is the primary detention facility for the islands.
 Once there, individuals go through the standard booking procedure: fingerprinting, photographing, and recording of personal information.
 Families and attorneys can locate inmates through the Hawaii Department of Public Safety's online portal, which provides information on current detainees.
 Visitation at the facility requires advance scheduling, with strict guidelines governing how long and how often visits can occur.

 Arrest Records